DATING & RELATIONSHIPS

 Watkins et al. (2022), published in the Journal of Social and Personal Relationships, found an average of 108 days (around 3.5 months) before one partner first says "I love you."
 In heterosexual relationships, men say it first in around 70% of cases.
 The same research found that men report thinking about saying it for an average of six weeks before actually doing so - a substantial gap between feeling and expression.

 The 108-day figure is a mean across a wide distribution.
 Some couples say it within weeks; others take considerably longer.
 Timing alone does not predict relationship quality or longevity.
+Our I love you timeline calculator explores the full data on when and why those three words are first spoken.

 How long do couples date before moving in together?